cigroup-ol/metaopt/docs/getting_started.rst

 .. code-block:: python

-    from orges.optimizer.gridsearch import GridSearchOptimizer
+    from metaopt.optimizer.gridsearch import GridSearchOptimizer

     args = optimize(f, timeout=60, optimizer=GridSearchOptimizer())

-OrgES will return the optimal arguments it found after 60 seconds.
+MetaOpt will return the optimal arguments it found after 60 seconds.

-To also limit the time of an individual computation of ``f`` we can pass a timeout in seconds by using the :class:`orges.plugins.timeout.TimeoutPlugin`.
+To also limit the time of an individual computation of ``f`` we can pass a timeout in seconds by using the :class:`metaopt.plugins.timeout.TimeoutPlugin`.

 .. code-block:: python

-    from orges.optimizer.gridsearch import GridSearchOptimizer
+    from metaopt.optimizer.gridsearch import GridSearchOptimizer
-    from orges.plugins.timeout import TimeoutPlugin
+    from metaopt.plugins.timeout import TimeoutPlugin

     args = optimize(f, timeout=60, optimizer=GridSearchOptimizer(),
                     plugins=[TimeoutPlugin(5)])

-OrgES will abort computations of ``f`` that take longer than 5 seconds and return the optimal arguments it found after 60 seconds.
+MetaOpt will abort computations of ``f`` that take longer than 5 seconds and return the optimal arguments it found after 60 seconds.

-This should explain the most basic use cases of OrgES.
+This should explain the most basic use cases of MetaOpt.
 For more details we recommend reading the next sections.

 Installation